They are one of the most common STIs in the UK amongst young people (second only to chlamydia). But what are genital warts, exactly?

-Below I’ve debunked 5 myths about genital warts, including details on some of the products available for you to buy to treat your genital warts.
+Below we’ve debunked 5 myths about genital warts, including details on some of the products available for you to buy to treat your genital warts.
 Let’s dive in.

 FYI: STD and STI are terms that are often used interchangeably.
-The main difference between the two being that the term STI clarifies that you can be infected, but not actually develop any symptoms or get sick.
-Using the term STI is becoming increasingly common amongst medical professionals as it’s technically more accurate.
+The main difference between the two is that the term STI clarifies that you can be infected, but not actually develop any symptoms or get sick.
+Using the term STI is becoming increasingly common among medical professionals as it’s technically more accurate.

 Genital warts can appear over your whole pubic area and this means that there is still some skin exposed which can both pass and contract genital warts.

 So, while condoms do reduce the chance of being infected with HPV, they will not 100% prevent you from catching genital warts.